 Are You Watering Your Trees Correctly?

-We are all aware a good watering regime is essential for young trees and shrubs to establish.
+We’re all aware a good watering regime is essential for young trees and shrubs to establish.
 In hot and dry weather, correct watering becomes even more important, so here’s a recap.

-When and Where?
 Water plants early in the morning or in the evening when it is cooler, as this reduces the amount of water lost to evaporation.
 Direct the water to the soil at the base of the tree and avoid watering the foliage, as water can act like a magnifying glass in the sun and burn leaves.

 How Much?
 Be generous with the amount of water, particularly in times of drought or hot weather.
 There should be enough water to sink down to the base of the roots and encourage deep roots to form, which in turn makes the tree more tolerant of drought in future.
 If you have poorly draining soil, such as clay, less water may be required in normal weather.
 Don’t allow water to pool at the base of the tree.